 Even as far back as the 17th century, the island residents and their longevity could hardly pass unnoticed.

 “The most commendable thing on this island is their air and water, both so healthful that people are very long-lived, it being an ordinary thing to see persons in it of 100 years of age,” wrote Joseph Georgirenes, the bishop of Ikaria who wrote a book about his experiences.

 Compared to people in other regions, those from Ikaria have 50 percent less cardiovascular disease, 20 percent less cancer, and very few cases of dementia.
 (Ref.
 4)

 “We wake up late and always take naps.
 I don’t even open my office until 11 a.m. because no one comes before then,” said Dr. Ilias Leriadis in an interview with Dan Buettner, author of “The Blue Zones: Secret Lessons for Living Longer from the People Who've Lived the Longest.”

 “Have you noticed that no one wears a watch here?
 No clock is working correctly.
 When you invite someone to lunch, they might come at 10 a.m. or 6 p.m.
 We simply don’t care about the clock here,” Leriadis added in a New York Times interview with the author.
 (Ref.
 5)

 What’s the secret?
-In addition to not living their lives by the clock and waking up late – the people of Ikaria also stay active, eat a Mediterranean diet as well as plenty of wild greens.
-A common beverage is a tea made of mint, rosemary, dandelion leaves and lemon that is packed with health boosting properties.
+In addition to not living their lives by the clock and waking up late – the people of Ikaria also stay active and eat a Mediterranean diet as well as plenty of wild greens.
+A common beverage is a tea made of mint, rosemary, dandelion leaves, and lemon that is packed with health-boosting properties.
 “People here think they’re drinking a comforting beverage, but they all double as medicine,” Leriadis said.
 Honeys that are indigenous to the island are also used for medicinal purposes, and many people start their day with a spoonful of honey.